 1-Sentence-Summary: Crossing The Chasm gives high tech startups a marketing blueprint, in order to make their product get the initial traction it needs to eventually reach the majority of the market and not die in the chasm between early adopters and pragmatists.

 Favorite quote from the author:

-Guess the year this book was published in.
+Guess the year Crossing The Chasm was published in.

 Until 2 minutes ago, I would’ve guessed something like 2005, you know, the early Facebook years.

 That’s 25 years ago (and also the year this handsome guy was born *points at self*).
 Considering most successful crossings of the chasm have happened over 10 years later, this is staggering.

 But you might not even know what chasm we’re talking about.
 That’s alright.
 Mr. Geoffrey A. Moore will explain.

 Here are 3 lessons from Crossing The Chasm: